coinbase/cdp-agentkit/typescript/examples/langchain-privy-chatbot/README.md

   - PRIVY_APP_ID=
   - PRIVY_APP_SECRET=
   - PRIVY_WALLET_ID=[optional, otherwise a new wallet will be created]
-  - PRIVY_WALLET_AUTHORIZATION_KEY=[optional, only if you are using authorization keys for your server wallets]
+  - PRIVY_WALLET_AUTHORIZATION_PRIVATE_KEY=[optional, only if you are using authorization keys for your server wallets]
+  - PRIVY_WALLET_AUTHORIZATION_KEY_ID=[optional, only if walletId is not provided in order to create a new wallet, this can be found in your Privy Dashboard]

 ```bash
 npm start